Rustadit/Uber-Data-Analysis-Project-2025-SQL/README.md

 ## **Executive Summary**

-The following Executive Summary provides a data-driven overview of Uber India’s 2025 performance, focusing on revenue integrity, operational bottlenecks, and user loyalty.
+The following Executive Summary provides a data-driven overview of Uber India’s 2025 performance, focusing on revenue integrity, operational bottlenecks and user loyalty.

 The 2025 fiscal year analysis reveals a platform driven by the **South region**, which generated approximately **₹2.42 million** in gross platform revenue, followed closely by the **West at ₹2.40 million**.
-At the city level, **Kolkata** leads in revenue at **~₹1.22 million**, but it also experiences the highest revenue leakage, losing approximately **₹281,296** to "No Driver Found" (NDF) and driver cancellations.
+At the city level, **Kolkata** leads in revenue at **~₹1.22 million**, but it also experiences the highest revenue leakage, losing approximately **₹281,296** to **"No Driver Found"**  and **"Cancelled by Driver"** status.
 Despite these challenges, the platform maintained a strong **77.99% session-to-booked-ride conversion rate**, converting **54,559 sessions** into bookings out of **69,955 total sessions**.
 Monthly ride volume showed notable volatility, with a **9.27% dip in February** followed by a **9.20% recovery in March**, eventually stabilizing at **4,144 completed rides in December**.

 Marketplace health is currently impacted by significant operational friction. **Hyderabad** reported the highest percentage of **under-utilized drivers at 50.79%**.
 Supply density issues are most evident in **Pune**, which recorded the highest average driver arrival lag of **7 minutes and 32 seconds**.
 Specific localities like **Hayathnagar in Hyderabad (3.43%)** and **Chanakyapuri in Delhi-NCR (3.39%)** were identified as having the highest cancellation rates, pinpointing areas where drivers are most reluctant to operate.
 Furthermore, **11 PM (Hour 23)** emerged as the most critical time for marketplace failure, recording **206 "No Driver Found" events**.